 Burmese rubies are also typically formed in marble, which is created when limestone is subjected to intense heat and pressure as part of the mountain-formation process.
 Marble has a low iron content, which also causes the rubies that originate in marble to have an even stronger red color.

-Rubies rich in chromium that have formed in marble also have the ability to fluoresce or shine brightly when stimulated by ultraviolet radiation such as that in sunlight.
+Rubies rich in chromium that have formed in marble also have the ability to fluoresce or emit light when stimulated by ultraviolet radiation such as that in sunlight.
 This makes the red color of Burmese rubies even more intense and has the effect of making the stone “come alive” and appear internally illuminated.

 There’s also the presence of “silk” in Burmese rubies (tiny inclusions that scatter light), which gives the gems a soft glow across the face.
 They also tend to have a desirable clarity that lends itself well to facetable material.